H3ndrik-Jan/arduino-9292-library/README.md

 		!realtimeText = 11

-The library is still quiet messy.
+The library is still quiet messy and only contains a function to check departure times from a station.
 It will be updated and improved soon.